socialive-us/python-coding-challenge/README.md

 ./run_tests.sh
 ```

+The script fails because the code coverage is below 90%.

 ### Coding Challenge

-This is an AWS serverless application with an API Gateway and a DynamoDB table.
-The first endpoint is a POST with a request body, to persist a Tenant to a table.
+This is an AWS serverless application with a DynamoDB table.
+The create_tenant Lambda is invoked by a POST with a request body, to persist a Tenant to a table.
 For this application, the Tenant is an "account".

+No AWS resources are required to run the Lambda locally, as the DynamoDB table can be mocked with the [moto](https://github.com/getmoto/moto) framework and verified with the `run_tests.sh` script.

-Fork the repository and update the code to:
+Fork the repository, create a branch, and update the code to:

 - Update the POST body:
   - Validate the `website` field to be a valid domain name